History of Greenland: World War II

-During World War II, when Nazi Germany extended its war operations to Greenland, Henrik Kauffmann, the Danish Minister to the United States — who had already refused to recognize the German occupation of Denmark — signed a treaty with the United States on April 9, 1941, granting permission to establish stations in Greenland.
+The Nazi invasion and occupation of Denmark in 1940 cut Greenland off from Danish control and supplies.
+Greenland emerged as strategically important to the Allies and Nazi Germany for use as bases in the Battle of the Atlantic and for vital weather forecasting.
+Henrik Kauffmann, the Danish Minister to the United States — who had already refused to recognise the German occupation of Denmark — signed a treaty with the United States on 9 April 1941, granting permission to establish stations in Greenland.
 Kauffmann did this without the knowledge of the Danish government, and consequently "the Danish government accused him of high treason, fired him and told him to come home immediately – none of which had any result".
+A series of 14 American bases were built on the west and east coasts Greenland to ferry aircraft to Europe and to provide bases for American, Canadian and British forces to attack German submarines.
 Because it was difficult for the Danish government to govern the island during the war, and because of successful exports, especially of cryolite, Greenland came to enjoy a rather independent status.
 Its supplies were guaranteed by the United States.

-One Dane was killed in combat with Germans in Greenland.
+German forces attempted set up a series of weather stations in Eastern Greenland to gain strategic weather intelligence as part of the North Atlantic weather war.
+Greenland established the Sirius Dog Sled Patrol ("The Sledge Patrol") in 1941 using small teams of Greenlanders and sled dogs to locate and attack the stations in conjunction with US naval and air units.
+In the series of remote attacks and counterattacks that followed, one Dane and a German were killed in fighting and the Germans were forced to abandon their weather stations by 1944.